arun-exotic/arun-exotic/README.md

 👋 Hi, I'm Arunpravin
 Writing logic by day, gaming by night, movies in between 🎮🎬

-<br>- Final year B.E.
+- Final year B.E.
 Computer Science and Engineering student
 - Strong interest in system-level technologies, deployment, and real-world problem solving
 - Skilled in C++ with hands-on experience in PC hardware and system setup
 - Comfortable working on projects from hardware level to complete product deployment